-Before Leaving For College there are a few legal and financial issues that should be addressed before your son or daughter goes off to college.
-If your child has turned or will turn 18 during the next year, she is legally an adult, and you, her parent, lose the legal authority to make decisions on her behalf.
-That means that you have no legal right to see her grades, to manage her finances (although you remain responsible for paying her college tuition), or to make medical decisions or speak with her doctor.
-So, before she goes off to college, consider asking her to sign some documents that will allow you to continue to help.
+There are a few legal and financial issues that should be addressed before your son or daughter goes off to college.
+If your child has turned or will turn 18 during the next year, they are legally an adult, and you, their parent, lose the legal authority to make decisions on their behalf.
+This means that you have no legal right to see their grades, to manage their finances (although you remain responsible for paying college tuition), or to make medical decisions or speak with their doctor.
+So, before going off to college, consider asking them to sign some documents that will allow you to continue to help.

-•FERPA release: with your child’s permission, you can speak with the college about his performance.
+FERPA release: With your child’s permission, you can speak with the college about their performance.
 Colleges often have their own FERPA release forms, so ask your college for a copy.

-•HIPAA Authorization: allows you to access your child’s health records and speak to his doctors about his medical issues.
+HIPAA Authorization: Allows you to access your child’s health records and speak to their doctors about medical issues.

 You can get the last three forms mentioned from your family lawyer.
 Each of these forms can be revoked at any time, but having them in place while your child is away at college makes sense.

 This is also a good time to address money management issues.

 Set up a bank account: This will allow you to easily transfer money to your student’s account.
 An online bank account may be the most useful, especially if the bank has special student accounts that will give parents access to bank information.
 Find out which banks have ATMs close to campus.
 Be sure to check on fees for using an ATM that’s not part of your bank’s network.
 Those fees can add up!

 Property insurance: College kids tend to have a lot of valuable electronics and computer equipment.
 Renter’s insurance can protect your investment if these items were to disappear.
 Your homeowner’s policy might also cover dorm room possessions – check with your agent.